gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 ---

-In a similar situation with our production service, after a brief period, the total number of spawned goroutines for incoming requests has risen so much that the server became unresponsive.
-Even requests to pprof debug handlers were *s-u-u-u-per slow*, making it look like the server was completely "dead".
-Similarly, our attempts to kill the process with `SIGQUIT` to [get the stack dump of running goroutines][1] didn't seem to work.
+*In the real situation with our production service, after the server has started, the total number of spawned goroutines for incoming requests has risen so much that the server became unresponsive.
+Requests to pprof debug handlers were s-u-u-u-per slow, making it look like the server was completely "dead".
+Similarly, our attempts to kill the process with `SIGQUIT` to [get the stack dump of running goroutines][1] didn't seem to work.*

 ---

-## GDB and Coredump
+### GDB and Coredump

 We can start with trying to inspect the running service with GDB (GNU Debugger).

+---

 *Running a debugger in the production environment will likely require additional privileges.
 If in doubt, be wise and always consult with your operations team first.*

+---

 Connect to another SSH session on the VM, find server's process id, and attach to the process with the debugger: